jorbDehmel/oak/README.md

 of various sizes for use in struct interfaces.
 These items can never be accessed, but still take up space within a struct.

+## Advanced Language Augmentation Via `raw_c!` Macro

+The `raw_c!` macro completely bypasses the `Oak` compiler and directly inserts its arguments as `C` code.
+This can be used for more advanced language development features which may require efficiency or capabilities beyon that of `Oak`.

 ## List of Keywords

 The following are keywords- That is to say, these words cannot